 4. Try to squeeze in another runner’s lunge (hip flexor stretch) or simple forward bend (hamstring stretch) in the galleys on the way to the onboard bathroom.
 The airline bathroom may be small, but I have been known to do jumping jacks to stir up my blood.
 I’ll then carefully arrange my body into a few creative sidebending poses, like the boomerang, which is also a great lower back stretch.
 And of course, throughout the flight, drink plenty of water.

 5. Once you’re at your destination, make it a priority to calm down your nervous system from all of the stimulation.
 My favorite is the deeply tranquilizing Veeparita Korani Mudra (Legs up the Wall pose).
 It is very simple and a great de-stesser.
-Here’s a how-to video with detailed instruction on this pose, from the online Gaiam Yoga Club with Rodney Yee and Colleen Saidman.
+Here’s a how-to video with detailed instruction on this pose, from the online Gaiam Yoga Studio with Rodney Yee and Colleen Saidman.

 - Lay on your back with your buttocks at the wall and prop up your pelvis with a block.